Kidsunbo/SomeExercise/Algorithm/README.md

 ### Coverage:
 It won't cover all the algorithm I learn, It's jsut a place for me to store some code of these algorithms :)

+### Repetition
+Sometimes, there will be several files in one folder which are the same algorithm but written in different languages.
+Hey me, don't be puzzled, it's just for the reason that I want to consolidate the memory of such algorithm :)